cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 to your C code is one way of making the `strdup` function available.

-**Note that** you should put the above `#define` **before any** `#include`s: the `#define` is acting as a sort of signal to the compiler, telling it what parts of any later-appearing header files to process, and what to ignore.
+**Note that** you should put the above `#define` **before any** `#include`s: the `#define` is called a "feature-test macro", and it's acting as a sort of signal to the compiler, telling it what parts of any later-appearing header files to process, and what to ignore.

 Using `-std=c11 -pedantic` doesn't *guarantee* your code conforms with the C standard (though it does help).
 Even with those flags enabled,